 The outcome of the review and any changes, resolutions and solutions to the Policy will be communicated to all those involved and incorporated into a published amended Behaviour Policy and guidance documents for staff.

 13. Legislation and Statutory Requirements

 This policy is based on advice from the Department for Education (DfE) on:

-- Behaviour and discipline in schools
+- Behaviour in schools' guidance

 - Searching, screening and confiscation at school

 - The Equality Act 2010

-- Use of reasonable force in schools

-- Supporting pupils with medical conditions at school